polterguy/phosphorusfive-dox/chapter-5.md

 **Definition, advanced part**; The correct scientific name for lambda expressions is; *"Hyperdimensional boolean algebraic graph object expressions"*, because they allow you to use boolean algebra, to create sub tree results, out of other trees.
 This results in creating a *"hyperplane"* through your graph objects, which again results in retrieving a sub-portion of your tree structures.
 If you imagine your graph objects as an n dimensional tree structure, then lambda expressions allows you to create n+1 dimensions through these graph objects.
 These expressions extracts a sub-portion of your tree, and yields its results, as a new tree.
 Each expression, creates a new *"dimension"* through your tree.
 Such dimensions are often referred to as *"hyperplanes"*.

-To make this easier to visualise, think of lambda expressions as the equivalent to tree structures as SQL is to tables.
+To make this easier to visualise, think of lambda expressions as _"SQL for tree structures"_.
 A lambda expression creates a new tree structure, from another source tree structure.
 This resulting tree structure can have zero, one, or more nodes in it.

 The expression itself, can contain 3 different segments, all of which are optional to declare.